The sinuses are air pockets located inside the bones in the

 that job has been completed, I will be able to close down this

 website and retire.
-Since I am still in my forties, I don't think
+Unfortunately, I don't think

 that will be for a while.